uschpc/reframe-tests-laguna/USAGE.md

 ## Installing the Laguna test suite

-A shared install of the test suite is available on Laguna in `/project/jkhong_1307/rfm/reframe-tests-laguna`.
+A shared installation of the test suite is available on Laguna in `/project/jkhong_1307/rfm/reframe-tests-laguna`.

 To install the CARC test suite, clone the repo: